arBalasquide/media_server/README.md

 # media_server

-Simple media for hosting and watching your nedia files remotely with ease.
+Simple media for hosting and watching your media files remotely with ease.

 Enables ES6 and creates a new workflow for building/running the server.
 New workflow: